XinXiaoIsMe/xx-cli/README.md

 # XX-CLI

-A CLI tool for scaffolding Vue TypeScript projects based on the [vue-dialog](https://github.com/XinXiaoIsMe/vue-ts) template.
+A versatile CLI tool for scaffolding projects from various templates.
+Support for Vue TypeScript projects and TypeScript library development, with an extensible architecture for future templates.

 ## Installation